-Not a Box is about the joy of imagination, simple pleasures, and standing your ground!
+Not a Box is about the joys of imagination, simple pleasures, and standing your ground!
 As per one very opinionated rabbit.

-Young children actually need a bit of support to appreciate it.
-But with support, it becomes a great springboard for writing or imagining or early reading:
+I've found that young children usually need a bit of support to appreciate the story—and it then becomes a great springboard for writing or imagining or early reading.

-Almost every second page has the phrase 'not a box' repeated.
-There's a word or two of variation to keep it interesting, but the last word on every second page is 'box'.
+This is such a skilful book: almost every second page has the phrase 'Not a box!' repeated.
+There's a word or two of variation to keep it interesting, but the last word on every second page is 'box!'.

-'Box' is a great word because it looks different to the few other words on the page, making it easy to identify.
-So the reader simply points to the word 'box' and then, after a few readings, the conversation goes something like: "It's not a ......." at which point the child will almost certainly respond with "box!"
+The word 'box' is great because it looks different to the few other words on the page, making it easy to identify.
+So the reader can simply point to 'box!' and then, after a few readings, the conversation can go something like: "It's not a .......".
+At this point the child will almost certainly call out "Box!"

-Not a Box was written by Antoinette Portis and it would make a fun gift book—especially if you’ve just bought new white goods and have a decent size box to go with it!
+Not a Box makes a fun gift book—especially if you’ve just bought new white goods and have a decent size box to go with it!